OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 ## Connect from the Tentacle machine

-Next, repeat the process of connecting to the Octopus Server with a web browser, but do thisÂ *from the Tentacle machine*.
+Next, repeat the process of connecting to the Octopus Server with a web browser, but do this *from the Tentacle machine*.

 When forming the URL to check:

-- First try using the Octopus Server's DNS hostname, e.g.Â [https://my-octopus:10934](https://my-octopus:10934)
+- First try using the Octopus Server's DNS hostname, e.g. [https://my-octopus:10934](https://my-octopus:10934)
-- If this fails, try using the Octopus Server's IP address instead, e.g.Â [https://1.2.3.4:10934](https://1.2.3.4:10934)Â - success using the IP address but not the DNS hostname will indicate a DNS issue
+- If this fails, try using the Octopus Server's IP address instead, e.g. [https://1.2.3.4:10934](https://1.2.3.4:10934) - success using the IP address but not the DNS hostname will indicate a DNS issue

 :::hint